jnsgruk/jnsgr.uk/site/content/posts/2024-04-20-nixos-secure-boot-tpm-fde/index.md

 layout: post
 ---

+> **Update**: Since I wrote this post, I have been made aware of a particular situation where, at the time I write this (2025-01-17), the steps described in this article will result in a setup that is still (in many cases) vulnerable to an attack where the attacker has physical access to the machine.
+This may be acceptable in your threat model, but I'd encourage you to read the [excellent article](https://oddlama.org/blog/bypassing-disk-encryption-with-tpm2-unlock/) to gain a full understanding of the issue.

 ## Introduction

 For the last decade (whoa...) or so, I've defaulted to using LUKS-encrypted drives for my machines.
 In general, I configure an unencrypted boot/EFI partition, then place either an ext4 or btrfs filesystem inside a LUKS container which is used for the root partition.